Top

 Some common penalties for drug crimes in Massachusetts may include:

-• Mandatory drug education or treatment programs
+• Mandatory drug education or treatment programs: Some offenders are required to complete court-ordered treatment.

 Our Boston drug crime lawyers have extensive experience navigating the Massachusetts legal system and can provide you with the guidance and representation you need to minimize the impact of these potential penalties.
-Don't face drug crime charges alone - contact Brad Bailey Law today for a strong defense.
+Don't face drug crime charges alone—contact Brad Bailey Law today for a strong defense.

 Federal Defense Attorneys

-Federal drug offenses are prosecuted under Title 21 of the United States Code.
+federal drug offenses are prosecuted under Title 21 of the United States Code.
 As with many state drug offenses, the penalties are usually dictated by the nature of the substance(s) involved and the weight and/or quantity.
 Convictions for distribution and possession with intent to distribute and conspiracy are determined through drug conversion tables in the federal sentencing guidelines that arithmetically calculate advisory sentencing ranges.

 However, statutory mandatory minimum prison sentences may also apply.
-For example, distribution of 1 kg or more of heroin or 5 kg or more of cocaine requires imposition of a mandatory 10 year prison sentence.
-Possession of 50 grams or more of crack cocaine, 100 grams or more of methamphetamine and 1,000 kilograms or more of marijuana also require minimum sentences of 10 years.
+For example, distribution of 1 kg or more of heroin or 5 kg or more of cocaine requires imposition of a mandatory 10-year prison sentence.
+Possession of 50 grams or more of crack cocaine, 100 grams or more of methamphetamine, and 1,000 kilograms or more of marijuana also require minimum sentences of 10 years.

 Defending Against Drug Offenses in MA

 Most Massachusetts state drug offenses are prosecuted under Chapter 94C of the Massachusetts General Laws.
 The penalties vary depending on the nature of the offense, the criminal history of the offender and/or the type and quantity of the controlled substance at issue.
-While penalties are usually dictated by weight, substance, and proof of an intent to distribute, first time offenders do face significant jail time even if convicted of straight possession.
+While penalties are usually dictated by weight, substance, and proof of an intent to distribute, first-time offenders do face significant jail time even if convicted of straight possession.

 For example:

-• First time offenders convicted of possessing heroin can face up to 2 years in jail.
+• First-time offenders convicted of possessing heroin can face up to 2 years in jail.

-• First time offenders convicted of possessing cocaine face up to 1 year.
+• First-time offenders convicted of possessing cocaine face up to 1 year.

 • Second convictions for each offense result in enhanced penalties of (a mandatory) up to 2 years in jail for possessing cocaine.